 |Calorie Weighted Basis||22%||44%||34%|

 The first ingredient is chicken broth.
 Broths are nutritionally empty.
 But because they add moisture to a dog food they are a common finding in many canned products.

 The second ingredient is chicken.
 Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The sixth ingredient is chicken liver.
+The third ingredient includes chicken liver.
 This is an organ meat sourced from a named animal and thus considered a beneficial component.

 The sixth ingredient is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
 However, aside from its natural energy content, rice is of only modest nutritional value to a dog.